Arlodotexe/strix-music/build-scripts/readme.md

   - **GenerateChangelogs.ps1**
     - Can be called with either `-variant sdk` or `-variant app`.
-      - `app` will generate changelogs from most non-sdk folders that affect the end user to generate changelogs (shells, cores, platforms, etc)
+      - `app` will generate changelogs from most non-sdk folders that affect the end user (shells, cores, platforms, etc)
       - `sdk` will only use the sdk folder to generate a list of changes
     - Finds all the changes since the last tag and uses the commit data to generate markdown
     - Squashing all your PRs is recommended, since all commits between the tags will show, including merge commits.